Automation and Taxation: A conceptual framework

+Historically, job replacement by automation was often compensated by the emergence of new occupations and the reinstatement of labor \citep{acemoglu2019automation, autor2015there, aghion2017artificial, bessen2019automation}.
 Reinstatement effects occur at different levels of analysis.
 Within automating industries, automation may induce occupational changes driven by two effects: (1) efficiency gains may release resources available for other processes, and (2) automation may require complementary labor inputs to operate the machinery.
 This effect can be reinforced if automation stimulates capital accumulation which may also have a positive effect on labor demand.

 The reinstatement effect can also occur as a spillover at the aggregate level when productivity growth reduces prices or increases in incomes lead to market growth and/or changing market shares and sizes of other industries.
 This can induce the reinstatement of labor in other industries and a cross-industrial reallocation of labor.
+The employment and income effects may differ across industries, skill, and occupational groups, and the process of reinstatement may be slowed down by labor market frictions and skill mismatches \citep{acemoglu2020wrong, bessen2020firm, gregory2018racing, dauth2018adjusting, arntz2016risk}.